-Slayton (Tax): It wasn’t really a surprise, but I was very grateful that S&H has an open door policy allowing and encouraging interns to ask questions from the partner level down to the staff.
+Slayton (Tax): It wasn’t really a surprise, but I was very grateful that Smith and Howard has an open door policy allowing and encouraging interns to ask questions from the partner level down to the staff.
 I also appreciated the fact that everyone works with everyone in a team, and as an intern I had interaction with all levels across departments.

 What advice would you give students preparing for their first internship?

 Slayton (Tax): Maintain a positive attitude, always be willing to take on work and challenge yourself, find a system of time management that works best for you, and always be willing to ask questions.

 What do you wish you had known before your first internship?

 Kaitlin (Audit): As mentioned before, asking questions is so important, especially when starting in a field such as public accounting.
 Most of the job is learned through experience; therefore new interns are expected to know very little upon hire.
 All that matters is that they maintain a strong desire and ability to learn, and the best way to do that at the beginning is to ask questions.